lillvzn/journey-logs/readme.md

 **HTML fundamentals**

     1. What is HTML
-    2. What are tags adn attributes
+    2. What are tags and attributes
     3. What is symantic HTML and why use it
     4. header, article, div, p, a, footer, img etc